-When a crisis like a coronavirus pandemic hits an organization, its executives need to assess the Brand Impact of Coronavirus on their business model, both immediately and over the long term.
+When a crisis like a coronavirus pandemic hits an organisation, its executives need to assess the Brand Impact of Coronavirus on their business model, both immediately and over the long term.
 A framework we’ve developed over a decade of teaching can help executives identify the business-model risks and opportunities that the crisis presents.

 To start, you’ll look at the four core dimensions of your business model and brand: customers, value propositions, value demonstrations, and capabilities.
 Second, you’ll analyse the connections between these dimensions.
-Third, you’ll define realistic objectives for your organization, during and after the crisis.
+Third, you’ll define realistic objectives for your organisation, during and after the crisis.
 (You may want to consider different objectives for different crisis scenarios, such as fast crisis recovery vs. long lockdown period.)

 The Four Dimensions